Student Academic Integrity

 - Suspension or expulsion recommendation to the office of student life and development

-- Recommendation to the dean for academic affairs that a degree already granted be revoked, even if all degree requirements are met.
+- Recommendation to the vice chancellor for academic affairs that a degree already granted be revoked, even if all degree requirements are met.

 These sanctions may be in addition to sanctions imposed by the instructor.
 An 'XF' grade imposed by the panel will supersede any grade sanction imposed by the instructor.